Creative Problem Solving

-What if there was a simple way to teach the core 21st century competencies of creative and critical thinking, collaboration and communication skills in one educational programme?
+What if there was a simple way to teach the core 21st century competencies of creative and critical thinking, collaboration and communication skills in one free supra curriculum education programme?

 The Hexis21 Creative Problem Solving course offers a solution for schools interested in providing opportunities to address this essential requirement.